AIDS Vancouver: History

-Early Concerns and Observations
+Early concerns and observations

 In the early 1980s, as reports from the New York Native about a deadly disease circulating within gay communities across the United States spread, concerns heightened in Vancouver.

-In mid-1982, four doctors, Dr. Brian Willoughby, Dr. Bruce Douglas, Dr. Peter Constance, and Dr. Michael Maynard, who regularly treated gay patients in their medical practices, convened for lunch.
+In mid-1982, four doctors, Brian Willoughby, Bruce Douglas, Peter Constance, and Michael Maynard, who regularly treated gay patients in their medical practices, convened for lunch.
 The conversation turned to the observation of swollen lymph glands and other unusual symptoms in their patients.
 This meeting marked the inception of the Vancouver Lymphadenopathy - AIDS study.

-Grassroots Mobilization and Local Action
+Grassroots mobilization and local action

 In November 1982, Gordon Price hosted a small dinner party in Vancouver's West End, attended by Noah Stewart, Dr. Mike Maynard, Ron Alexander Slater, and a close friend.
 During the gathering, Ron shared an article from The Village Voice discussing Gay-Related Immune Deficiency (GRID), often referred to as "gay cancer," sparking a discussion about its potential impact on Vancouver's gay community.

 This conversation led to the group's recognition of the need for local action in response to the emerging AIDS cases.
 They began reaching out to others in their social circles, understanding the urgency of the situation.
 This effort marked the beginning stages of what would later evolve into AIDS Vancouver, as concerned individuals mobilized to address the growing crisis.

 Formation of AIDS Vancouver

 With much about AIDS still unknown, including its transmission, the epidemic cast a foreboding shadow, cloaked in uncertainty.
-Taking cues from the efforts in New York City, Gordon Price and co-founders Noah Stewart, Dr. Mike Maynard, Daryl Nelson, and Ron Alexander Slate, the man who started it all, took decisive action.
+Taking cues from the efforts in New York City, Gordon Price and co-founders Noah Stewart, Mike Maynard, Daryl Nelson, and Ron Alexander Slate, the man who started it all, took decisive action.
 They founded AIDS Vancouver in early 1983, one of Canada's first AIDS service organizations, with a mission to offer support to those impacted by the virus.

 AIDS Vancouver officially incorporated as the Vancouver AIDS Society under the Society Act of BC on August 4, 1983.
 This formalized its status as a nonprofit organization and provided a legal framework for its activities.

 Initially, the organization operated from the founders' homes, hosting monthly public meetings at the Lotus Hotel.
 AIDS Vancouver moved to a Davie Street location in 1983.